 - 20U, 40U or 42U rack.
 These racks are used for both the compute and I/O rack in the Altix UV 100 system.
 Up to 12 IRUs can be installed in each rack (six in the 20U rack).
 There is also space reserved for an optional system management node and other optional 1U components such as a PCIe expansion enclosure. - Individual Rack Unit (IRU).
 This 3U high enclosure contains two power supplies, one or two compute/memory blades, BaseIO and other optional riser enabled blades for the Altix UV 100.
-Figure 3-5 shows Altix UV 100 IRU front components.
+Figure 3-5 on page 44 shows the Altix UV 100 IRU front components. - Compute blade.
+Holds two processor sockets and 8 or 16 memory DIMMs.
+Each compute blade can be ordered with a riser card that enables the blade to support various I/O options. - BaseIO enabled compute blade.
+I/O riser enabled blade that supports all base system I/O functions including two ethernet connectors, one SAS port, one BMC ethernet port and three USB ports.
+Figure 3-6 on page 44 shows the front components of the I/O riser enables blade.

-Figure 3-5 UV 100 IRU Front Components
+Figure 3-5 Altix UV 100 IRU Front Components